-- A binding long-term executed ground lease or an executed option for a binding longterm ground lease, that provides the right for the Applicant to execute a binding agreement upon closing, with a minimum term of forty-five years. - If community land trust is the lessor, articles of incorporation or bylaws detailing land stewardship and resale restrictions. - Letter from Lessor that states it will execute the Land Use Restriction Covenant.
+- For long-term ground lease: - A binding long-term executed ground lease or an executed option for a binding longterm ground lease, that provides the right for the Applicant to execute a binding agreement upon closing, with a minimum term of forty-five years. - If community land trust is the lessor, articles of incorporation or bylaws detailing land stewardship and resale restrictions. - o Letter from Lessor that states it will execute the Land Use Restriction Covenant. - For land donation, real estate records showing ownership as of Competitive Application deadline and a binding commitment to transfer to the ownership entity upon receipt of a Housing Tax Credit award.